 Information will not be shared with any other parties outside of the employment contracts, except where required by Law, without the express consent of the individual.
+If as a RB we utilise a third party supplier who has access to DBS electronic application data then this third party has been approved prior by DBS to process and handle this data securely.

 All information held following a DBS application will be securely destroyed when no longer required.